 - Prune back the top of the plant.

 - Your goal is to make the shipment completely waterproof.
-It is important that no moisture escapes, for the benefit of the plant, and for the well being of the box during shipping.
+It is important that no moisture escapes for the benefit of the plant and the well being of the box during shipping.

 - Place your shipping address inside the box before sealing it up.

 - Mail in a timely manner – consider rush delivery or 2-day delivery.

 7. Often easier said than done, it may be time to bid a fond farewell to your flowers.
 Vow to visit a popular garden center in your new area.
 Learn from a horticulture expert about which plants are best for the climate of your new neighborhood.

 When you arrive at your new assignment, as you look around your new abode you’ll most likely have an idea of where your household goods will go and what will fit.
 Along those same lines, once you are moved in and settled, you may have a better idea of what size of plants will work for your indoor and outdoor space.
 Consider this time of transition a fresh start to decorate with whatever flora and fauna trips your fancy!

 Post is for informational purposes only and does not constitute legal advice.
 Be sure to consult your local and state ordinances.
 Image from Flickr user Clivid.